r00b/cessna-private-pilot-course/1.2-improving-control/3-the-airport-environment-and-correcting-for-wind.md

   * Upwind
     * Departure leg
     * Up into the wind
-    * Turn into crosswin leg when 300 feet below traffic pattern altitude
+    * Turn into crosswind leg when 300 feet below traffic pattern altitude
   * Crosswind
     * Across the wind
     * Before turning onto downwind leg, be sure to check for traffic